-The Central Front Range TPR represents Teller, El Paso, Fremont, Custer, and Park counties.
-It is the TPR's responsibility to ensure that our area's transportation needs and priorities are recognized, made easily accessible and communicated to the public and key transportation decision makers.
+The Central Front Range TPR represents Teller, El Paso, Fremont, Custer, and Park Counties.
+It is the TPR's responsibility to ensure that our area's transportation needs and priorities are recognized, made easily accessible, and communicated to the public and key transportation decision makers.
 The Regional Transportation Plan accomplishes this.
 It recognizes current needs and priorities while formulating solutions to keep pace with regional growth and changing conditions.
 A regional Transportation Plan that reflects the overall priorities and needs for our area is vital at a time of limited funding for transportation.
 The plan is intended to be a living, useful document that is referred to when transportation decisions are being made and as the TPR implements the action items listed in the final chapter of the document.
-You are invited to attend meetings to familiarize yourself with the Region's transportation needs and priorities and the challenges that we face that is important now and into the future.
-If you are interested in attending either the LCC or CFR TPR meetings please email Judy @ firstname.lastname@example.org.
+You are invited to attend meetings to familiarize yourself with the Region's transportation needs and priorities and the challenges that we face that are important now and into the future.
+If you are interested in attending either the LCC or CFR TPR meetings, please email Sam at firstname.lastname@example.org.

 ADA Transit Service Plan